-The great characteristic of our age is not its love of religion, but its love of talking about religion.
+The great charasteristic of our age is not its love of religion, but its love of talking about religion.
 Even those who would smite God from the heavens make a religion out of their irreligion, and a faith out of their doubt.
-On all sides-from a thousand pens, a hundred microphones, scores of university rostrums-we have heard it repeated, until our very heads reel, that the "acids of modernity" have eaten away the old faith and the old morality, and that the modern man must have a new religion to suit the new spirit of the age.
+On all sides-from a thousand pens, a hundred microphones, scores of university rostrums-we have heard it repeated, until our very heads reel, that the "acids of modernity" have eaten away the old faith and the old morality to suit the new spirit of the age.